raphlinus/raphlinus.github.io/_posts/2018-10-19-fearless-simd.markdown

 I certainly encourage people to experiment with and explore different ways of writing SIMD code.
 It's exciting that writing high quality SIMD code in Rust is now possible.
 The beauty and power of Rust is composing low-level components into higher level systems, using zero-cost abstractions.
 What are the best traits to represent generic computations that can be implemented efficiently in SIMD?
 How far can we go using currently stable Rust, and to what extent will extensions to the language enable an even better SIMD experience, perhaps someday fulfilling the promise of fearless SIMD?
 I'd like to think my exploration contributes to this discussion, and am really looking forward to seeing where it goes.

+## Acknowledgements

+Errors (including in judgment for going down this path) are my own, but I've benefitted from discussions with many people, including with James McCartney, Andrew Gallant (burntsushi), talchas, Colin Rofls, and Alex Crichton.
+The approach to newtype wrappers to safely encode both SIMD type and detected SIMD capability is due to burntsushi and is used to good effect in his fast string search crates.

 [SIMD]: https://en.wikipedia.org/wiki/SIMD
 [xi-editor]: https://github.com/xi-editor/xi-editor
 [popcnt]: https://en.wikipedia.org/wiki/Hamming_weight